storytellingron/ForTheLordRPG-DarkAges/index.md

 - **Repair:** Difficulty = 12, a success repairs depleted or damaged.
 Must have time & tools.
 - **Repair Armor:** Difficulty = 12, a success repairs one DR of damage.
 Must have time & tools.
 - **Time & Tools:** time would be one repair per long rest, specific tool kits for the category.

+## Power of Faith — Quick Rules

+Faith Points fuel blessings and miracles.

+- Characters have **Faith for Each Encounter** and **Faith for the Day**.
+- • Faith for Each Encounter — used during combat, danger, spiritual conflict, or moments of tension.
+This pool refreshes between encounters.
+- • Faith for the Day — used during calm scenes, travel, roleplay, teaching, preaching, or preparation.
+This pool is more limited and not meant for repeated use in high danger.
+- Faith Points are spent when invoking a blessing.
+- Each Faith Point spent becomes **Die Ranks (DR)**.

+**Deliverance is always required.**
+Deliverance determines **how strong** the blessing is.
+Faith Points spent on Deliverance convert directly into DRs that define the blessing’s effect.

+Additional Faith Points may be spent to shape the blessing:

+- **Deluge** — how many targets are affected
+- **Duration** — how long the blessing lasts
+- **Duress** — how hard the blessing is to resist
+- **Distance** — how far away the target is

+Blessings aiding allies are usually **free actions**.
+Blessings used against opposition usually require an **action**.

 ---